Servers: Configuration: Server Start

 The BEA home directory (path on the machine running Node Manager) to use when starting this server.

-Specify the directory on the Node Manager machine under which all of Oracle's BEA products were installed.
+Specify the directory on the Node Manager machine under which all BEA products and licenses were installed.
 For example,

 The directory that this server uses as its root directory.
 This directory must be on the computer that hosts the Node Manager.
 If you do not specify a Root Directory value, the domain directory is used by default.